Office of the Attorney General, Nepal: List of Attorney General

 Mr. Ramesh Badal was the twenty-seventh Attorney General of Nepal.
-He holds Master of Labour Laws and Labour Welfare Degree from Pune University, India and Diploma in International Labour Standard and ILO Declaration on Fundamental Principle of Right at Work from International Training Center of ILO, Italy.He has been practicing law as an Advocate from last 27 years.
+He holds a Master of Labour Laws and Labour Welfare Degree from Pune University, India, and a Diploma in International Labour Standards and ILO Declaration on Fundamental Principles of Rights at Work from the International Training Center of ILO, Italy.
+He has been practicing law as an Advocate for the last 27 years.
 Previously, he served as the President and Secretary of the Appellate Court Bar Association, Patan (now the High Court Bar Association, Patan).
-He also served in the various committees of the Nepal Bar Association.
-He is notable figure in the field of Labour Laws.
-Previously, he served in several leadership positions of labour organizations, and had played pivotal role in the drafting of labour laws and standards.
-He is recognized for his contributions in the establishment of Social Security Fund and Social Security Schemes.
+He also served on the various committees of the Nepal Bar Association.
+He is a notable figure in the field of Labour Laws.
+Previously, he served in several leadership positions in labor organizations and played a pivotal role in the drafting of labor laws and standards.
+He is recognized for his contributions to establishing the Social Security Fund and Social Security Schemes.
 He has also facilitated as an Expert in several international and national platforms.
 During his tenure, the Third Five-Year Strategic Plan of the Office of the Attorney General was introduced.